CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.317: 09/20/2013

-Bug fixes:
+Bug fixes

   - Client: Android less than 4 install broken

 ### 3.316: 09/19/2013

-New features:
+New features

   - Client: Android support for Bluetooth headsets for sound record and playback

-Bug fixes:
+Bug fixes

   - Desktop: Fix for Android \* 3
   - Client: Android should hide the keyboard when pressing Ok button

 ### 3.315: 08/24/2013

-Bug fixes:
+Bug fixes

   - Desktop: New graphic for Help About
   - Desktop: New links in Help menu